Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Proof of Theorem 2.2 : Upper bound for the mixing time of the AT shufle

 Between time $t_2$ and $t_3$, a consequence of the censoring is that the values taken by the sets

 are constant in time.
-On this time interval, the dynamics can be considered as a product of $K$ independent AT-shuffle, and the corresponding equilibrium measure conditioned on the starting point $\sigma_{t_2}$ is simply
+On this time interval, the dynamics can be considered as a product of $K$ independent AT shuffle, and the corresponding equilibrium measure conditioned on the starting point $\sigma_{t_2}$ is simply